Modellfan/libopeninv-arduino/README.md

 ## 🧩 Overview
 This project defines a **lightweight and extensible parameter management system** for embedded devices such as Arduino and STM32.
 It provides a unified interface for **compile-time parameter handling**, allowing efficient data management, serialization, and communication between modules.

 For the deeper rationale behind the architecture choices, see the [design decision document](Parameters Architecture.md).
+All public types live under the `oi` namespace.

 The architecture is designed to be:
 - 💡 **Type-safe**